Jhan Pool Torres

-Jhan Pool Torres Cañete (born 15 April 2001), also spelled as Jhanpol Torres, is a Colombian professional footballer who plays as centre-back for the Brazilian club Brusque, on loan from Barranquilla FC.
+Jhan Pool Torres Cañete (born 15 April 2001), also spelled as Jhanpol Torres, is a Colombian professional footballer who plays as centre-back for the Brazilian club Athletic, on loan from Operário Ferroviário.

 Career

 Having started his career with Barranquilla FC, he played for the club until 2023, playing for four seasons in Colombia's Primera B category.
 In August 2024, he was announced on loan to Brusque for the Série B dispute, remaining for the following year.
 After considering his move to Junior Barranquilla, the loan was extended until the end of 2025.

+For 2026 season, Torres signed with Operário Ferroviário.